 The first SLUH Cross Country team competed in 1944.
 Clicking on a season pulls up meet results, team split sheets, Prep News stories, and even daily practice logs.
 Please report any broken links or issues to Coach Gilmore (email@example.com).
 Also, let him know if you have materials to add to any season's record.

 Organized by meets that exist on our current schedule, find historical results and team split sheets.

 SLUH is a member school of the Metro Catholic Conference (MCC).
-Since its formation in 1991, the MCC has been the athletic home of SLUH, DeSmet, Vianney, CBC, and Chaminade - five of the largest all-male Catholic schools in St. Louis.
-The conference has offered Cross Country as an interscholastic activity from its inception, and SLUH has a very prolonged tradition of success among its competitors.
-Click here to read more about our history at the MCC Championships.
+Since its formation in 1991, the MCC has been the athletic home of SLUH, De Smet, Vianney, CBC, and Chaminade.
+The MCC has offered Cross Country as an interscholastic activity since 1992.
+In the sport of cross country, SLUH has an unparalleled tradition of success against other MCC schools.

-Click here for team records for two staples of our program: 800-meter repeats and tempo runs.
+We maintain team records for two staples of our program: 800-meter repeats and tempo runs.

 Click here to view a program historical pamphlet prepared before the 2020 season.